I would not rate it as the best ever coffee I have had, but it came close.

 “But, my dear chap, why?
 Isn’t the whole point to stop using plastic?”

-The chap behind the counter seemed to be thinking what to say.
-At last, he seemed to have decided that honesty was, if not the best, the safest policy.
+The dear chap behind the counter seemed to be thinking what to say.
+At last, his mind seemed to have decided that honesty was, if not the best, the safest policy.

 “Well, you know, the whole point is actually to make people stop talking about plastic”